YoannPa/Django_for_Prediction_of_Proteins_PPII/README.md

 The database has been created following the steps in the **Setup Database** part in the **README.md** (for details about how to install Python, MySQL, and Django, please refer the **Prerequesites** part in the **README.md** file).
-Once the database has been created in MySQL, tables are created and filled with entries thanks to the **create_db.sql** file.
+Once the database has been created in MySQL, tables were created and filled with entries thanks to the **create_db.sql** file.
 This file contains queries necessary to the creation of the 4 tables and populate the tables **PDB** and **struct_sec** by calling 2 files: